Omega 3s: The Ultimate (ADHD) Brain Food

 Most people who have been diagnosed with ADHD have heard all about the benefits of omega-3 fatty acids for managing symptoms.
-But the book Finally Focused shows that omega-3s are even more brain-friendly than you thought.
+But the book Finally Focused shows that omega-3s — like those found in fish oil — are even more brain-friendly than you thought.

 There’s a reason why the American Psychiatric Association recommends that every man, woman, and child in America eat fish — particularly fatty fish, like salmon and tuna — two or more times a week.
-And why they also recommend that people with “impulse control disorders,” like attention deficit disorder (ADHD or ADD), supplement their daily diets with at least 1 gram of fish oil.
+And why they also recommend that people with “impulse control disorders,” like attention deficit hyperactivity disorder (ADHD), supplement their daily diets with at least 1 gram of fish oil.
 The reason: Omega-3 fatty acids really do help brains, particularly ADHD ones, function better.

 Sixty percent of your brain is composed of fat — which means that your brain depends on a steady supply of dietary fat for its health and wellbeing.
 Specifically, it depends on essential fatty acids (EFA), the building blocks of fat.
 Fatty fish and fish oil supply two of the most important essential fatty acids for your brain: EPA, or eicosapentaenoic acid; and DHA, or docosahexaenoic acid.
 Both fatty acids are omega-3s, a chemical label indicating the placement of carbon atoms in a fat molecule.
 But omega is also the Greek word for great—because when enough omega-3 is doing its work, it does a great job of protecting your brain.
 But if levels are low:

 - The outer covering (membrane) of brain cells (neurons) degenerates.

 - Neurons make less serotonin, a neurotransmitter that helps control mental activity and mood.